When it comes to creating impact for your favorite charity, you may primarily think in terms of making a larger grant or writing a bigger check.

-Joe was hosting YWAM ministry outreach teams in Brazil who paid him for their lodging, food, and logistics.
+Joe was hosting Youth With a Mission ministry outreach teams in Brazil who paid him for their lodging, food, and logistics.
 But he wasn’t covering all his overhead, because he had to rent various homes for the teams to stay in.
 Paul encouraged Joe to buy a building for housing the teams so the ministry would have a sustainable income.
 Paul and his wife pledged gifts, and others matched it.
 With the new building, Amazon Reach can focus on ministry instead of fundraising.
 They can train more missionaries and host more teams than before.

 Working toward sustainability is a giving goal that the Lord has put on Paul’s heart for all the ministries that he supports.
 “I think it gets more and more challenging for overseas organizations to be constantly coming to the pot to raise support,” Paul says.
 Now, helping them avoid that is the driving force behind Paul’s giving.

 Paul has a personal stake in both of these ministries.
 “Paul feels responsible in part for the ministry, and he sticks around.
 It’s to the point that if something fails, it’s not the missionaries’ fault.
 It’s that WE tried together, and it just didn’t work.”
 Joe adds.
 It’s a constant spiritual battle that we face together.